 407 ETR continues to improve Highway 407 ETR through construction projects designed to increase capacity, and improve traffic flow and customer convenience, including investments in widening bridge structures and adding new lanes to the highway.
-407 ETR also regularly undertakes various highway rehabilitation initiatives designed to improve and replace existing elements of the infrastructure, such as resurfacing the asphalt pavement in certain sections of the highway, replacement of concrete pavement, replacement and relining of culverts under and along the highway and rehabilitating various bridge structures in order to continue to provide customers with fast, safe and reliable travel.
+407 ETR also regularly undertakes various highway rehabilitation initiatives designed to improve and replace existing elements of the infrastructure, such as resurfacing the asphalt pavement in certain sections of the highway, replacing concrete pavement, upgrading to energy efficient light-emitting diode (LED) highway lighting, replacing and relining culverts under and along the highway and rehabilitating various bridge structures.

-In 2014, 407 ETR substantially completed the design for the widening of Highway 407 ETR between Highway 410 and Highway 427 ("Segment C3").
+In 2017, 407 ETR completed construction of both the Highway 407 ETR Segment C3 widening work between Highway 410 and Highway 427 ("Segment C3") and the widening of the northbound and southbound Highway 427 bridge structures at the Highway 407 ETR interchange.